LiyrAstroph/MICA2/docs/getting_started.rst

   * **pline.txt_xx_compyy** (applicable with ``-d`` option)

-    decomposed light curves for each Gaussian component, with the same format as the input data. **yy** (a number) indicates which Gaussian component.
+    decomposed light curves for each component, with the same format as the input data. **yy** (a number) indicates which component.
     Note that the continuum light curve is not decomposed and only line light curves are decomposed.

   * **para_names_line.txt_xx**